lukaspustina/docker-registry/README.md

 # Docker Registry

 This Docker image contains a Docker registry you can use to run your own, private repository in your organization.
-Please see this [blog post][https://blog.codecentric.de/en/2014/02/docker-registry-run-private-docker-image-repository/] for details.
+Please see this [blog post][blog-post] for details.

 In the default configuration (local), the registry container uses a local directory in the file system to store images.
 This directory is configured to use a separate volume `/docker-registry-storage` which can be mapped by the `docker run -v` parameter -- see `Makefile` target `start-registry`.
 In order to correctly run parallel work threads, the configuration file `config.yml` contains a `secret_key`.